ebanyai/RADIOSTAR-Database/README.md

 ### data_processor.py
 This file contains methods to prepare the data for plotting.
 At the moment only nucleosynthesis data processing is implemented.
 Note: Maybe there is no need for other methods.
 See the comments in the `data_processor.py` file for details.

 It also contains 3 classes. `PlotModel` which is used for plotting alongside with the two PlotDataModel\*.
-The ´porocess´ function renturns a PlotModel, containing a list of the PlotDataModels.
+The `porocess` function renturns a PlotModel, containing a list of the PlotDataModels.
 PlotDataModels are storing the data, and plotting parameteres (such as title, x_label etc.).

 ### data_plotter.py